Could you help young people to have the best year of their life yet?

 • A covering letter (500 words max.) that outlines your personal vision, values and motivations for this role, as well as any skills you have developed through working in this field.

 Note: All documents should either be in PDF or MS Word format and be attached to the application.
+(Documents should not require passwords or links to cloud systems, such as Google Drive).